Skip to Content

 Loreley

-This German beer garden on the Lower East Side has not only delightful Christmas decorations, but also tasty German beers and specialties such as sausage platters and of course soft pretzels.
+Loreley is tranforming from a German beer garden into a Winter Wonderland from 16 November 2023 – 7 January 2023.
+This German restaurant on the Lower East Side has not only delightful Christmas decorations, but also tasty German beers and specialties such as sausage platters and of course soft pretzels.
 And if beer’s not your thing: there are a number of special winter cocktails, including spiked eggnog, gluhwein, boozy hot chocolate and hot bourbon apple cider.
+Reservations recommended, especially on weekends and around the holidays.

 • Address: 7 Rivington Street, Manhattan